victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > ❗️
 >
-> To make this operation succeed, your application needs to be signed, and its signature fingerprint uploaded to the `Huawei AGConnect` console.
+> To make this operation succeed, your application needs to be signed, and its signature fingerprint registered in the `Huawei AGConnect` console.
 To learn more, please follow this [link](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/android-config-agc-0000001050170137-V5#EN-US_TOPIC_0000001050170137__section193351110105114).

+> 📘
+>
+> Checklist for Obtaining the HMS Device Token
+> - Application is registered on Huawei AGConnect Console (IMPORTANT: package name should match)
+> - The AGConnect Console's application _project_ has PushKit enabled
+> - The application is __signed__
+> - Fingerprint of the signature is registered in the AGConnect Console
+> - HMS is installed on the device (User will get UI Prompt automatically)
+> - Device is connected to the Internet

 ### 4. Register HMS Device Token on Sinch Backend